dapr/docs/daprdocs/content/en/getting-started/quickstarts/cryptography-quickstart.md

 #### `app.go`

-[The application file](https://github.com/ItalyPaleAle/dapr-quickstarts/blob/crypto-go/cryptography/go/sdk/crypto-quickstart/app.go) encrypts and decrypts messages and files using the RSA and AES keys that you generated in the terminal.
+[The application file](https://github.com/dapr/quickstarts/tree/master/cryptography/go/sdk/crypto-quickstart/app.go) encrypts and decrypts messages and files using the RSA and AES keys that you generated.
 The application creates a new Dapr SDK client:

 ```go
 func main() {